-During the 1891-1892 winter season, 122 Commonwealth was the home of Horatio Appleton Lamb, treasurer of Simmons College, and his wife, Annie Lawrence (Rotch) Lamb.
-They had moved to 107 Commonwealth.
+During the 1891-1892 winter season, 122 Commonwealth was the home of Horatio Appleton Lamb, a wholesale dry goods merchant and later served as treasurer of Simmons College, and his wife, Annie Lawrence (Rotch) Lamb.
+They also maintained a home in Milton.
+By the next season, they had moved to 107 Commonwealth.

 In his memoirs, Memories of a Happy Life, Bishop Lawrence described his decision to purchase 122 Commonwealth: “We had hoped to make our home in Cambridge our real centre, but the demands of the Diocese compelled us to have a house in Boston.
 With, therefore, the Bishop’s House Fund and the gift of ten thousand dollars from my brother and sisters, our winter house at 122 Commonwealth Avenue, was acquired.”

-Bishop Lawrence’s daughter, Marian, described the house in her memoirs, To be Young was Very Heaven: “My father had bought a house in town.
+Bishop Lawrence’s daughter, Marian (Lawrence) Peabody, described the house in her memoirs, To be Young was Very Heaven: “My father had bought a house in town.
 It was a big house — not on the swell side of Commonwealth Avenue where all our friends lived, but on the ‘shady side.’
 The interior was all finished in black walnut which my mother intended to paint white, but Uncle Peter Brooks told her that ‘would be a sin.’
 He said it was such handsome wood that, even though it was so dark, she would ‘live to regret it.’
 Halfway up the long heavy staircase hung a stuffed peacock fastened to a perch on one of the steps.
 His long superb tail was the first thing you saw when the front door was opened to you.
 The large parlor was on the right and a small room for my father’s secretary on the left.
 In the back where there was glorious sun was the dining room and my father’s study, and gentlemen in long coats with top hats were continually passing the parlor doors to go there when papa was at home.”

 In 1894 and 1895, at the time the Lawrences moved to 122 Commonwealth, the Bishop’s mother-in-law, Sarah (Parker) Cunningham, lived with them, probably taking care of their children (their daughter, Elinor, was born in January of 1894).
-She subsequently moved to 357 Marlborough, and then in 1901 purchased 124 Commonwealth, next door to the Lawrences, where she lived until her death in 1913.
+She subsequently moved to 357 Marlborough, and then, in 1901 purchased 124 Commonwealth, next door to the Lawrences, where she lived until her death in 1913.

 In February of 1907, Bishop Lawrence applied for (and subsequently received) permission to install a 8 foot by 4 foot, one story brick “heater house” at the rear of the property.
 In June of 1913, he applied for (and subsequently received) permission to make modifications to the interior of the garage at the rear of the house (the former stable, which, by that time, had been converted into a three car garage).